 Miscommunication is often the result of the level of attachment or emotional bond projected by the owner towards the dog.
 This can lead to stress and anxiety for your pet, which may cause them to get so desperate or frustrated that they become stressed, nervous or aggressive as a result.

 Dogs display a vast array of behaviours.
 Many of these are natural behaviours (although considered inappropriate by the owner) such as barking, soiling or mounting.
-I also deal with abnormal or problematic behaviours such as nervousness, aggression, over-licking, phobia or obsessive behaviour.
+I also deal with problematic behaviours such as nervousness, aggression, over-licking, phobia or obsessive behaviour.
 Often these behaviours initially start as being 'slightly amusing' but develop into traits that later require counter-conditioning.